asyncapi/.github/CONTRIBUTING.md

 # Contributing to AsyncAPI
 We love your input!
 We want to make contributing to this project as easy and transparent as possible.

+## Contribution recogniton

+We use [All Contributors](https://allcontributors.org/docs/en/specification) specification to handle recognitions.
+For more details read [this](recognize-contributors.md) document.

 ## Summary of the contribution flow

 The following is a summary of the ideal contribution flow.
 Please, note that Pull Requests can also be rejected by the maintainers when appropriate.